cdonnachie/meowcoin-wallet-groomer/README.md

   -h, --help            show this help message and exit -i MAX_AMT_INPUT, --max_amt_input MAX_AMT_INPUT
-                        The maximum input amount of a single transaction to consolidate (default: 25 AVN) -n MAX_NUM_TX, --max_num_tx MAX_NUM_TX
+                        The maximum input amount of a single transaction to consolidate (default: 25 MEWC) -n MAX_NUM_TX, --max_num_tx MAX_NUM_TX
                         The maximum number of transactions to consolidate at once.
 Lower this if you are getting a tx-size error (default: 500)
   -o MAX_AMT_PER_OUTPUT, --max_amt_per_output MAX_AMT_PER_OUTPUT
-                        The maximum amount (in AVN) to send to a single output address (default: 10000 AVN) -f FEE, --fee FEE     The amount of fees (in AVN) to use for the transaction
+                        The maximum amount (in MEWC) to send to a single output address (default: 10000 MEWC) -f FEE, --fee FEE     The amount of fees (in MEWC) to use for the transaction
 ```